 February – Heavy snow and sub-zero temperatures affected most of Britain during the month.

-On February 7th, Danny and I drove to the Queen Mary’s College to see The Mighty Lemon Drops.
+On February 7th, Danny and I drove to the Queen Mary’s College in South East London, to see The Mighty Lemon Drops.
 Support came from a new band from Leeds called The Wedding Present.
 We met up with Dan from The TVPs and lots of the Room at the Top / Dreamworld Records crowd.

 The Ambulance Station on the Old Kent Road in London was home to a club, run by anarchists who lived there in the huge squat and put on some very decent nights.
 The Jesus and Mary Chain had famously played there in 1984.